-We have included a basic article template for you to customise with details of your IDPwD celebration and share in your community newsletter or on your website.
+We have included a basic article template for you to customise with details of your IDPwD event and share in your community newsletter or on your website.
+Don't forget to incorporate your theme - this can be the official UN theme or a more general theme you've chosen for your event or community group.

-Celebrate International Day of People with Disability with [community group]
+International Day of People with Disability with [community group]

-International Day of People with Disability (IDPwD) is a United Nations (UN) recognised day held on 3 December each year to celebrate the contributions and achievements of people with disability.
+International Day of People with Disability (IDPwD) is a United Nations day observed on 3 December each year to increase public awareness, understanding and acceptance of people with disability.